domi20u/Projects/DQN/readme.md

 [*test.m*](https://github.com/domi20u/Projects/blob/master/DQN/test.m) trains a DQN agent from scratch.
 [*test_sim.m*](https://github.com/domi20u/Projects/blob/master/DQN/test_sim.m) loads the 10 pretrained models and simulates the solved cartpole environment.

 The rewards from the 10 models reached the trigger condition (ten consecutive runs with a reward lower than -20) before 350 episodes total.
-An episode is terminated early when the cart exceeds its operational space [-6,6].
+An episode is terminated early when the cart exceeds its operational space.
 ![reward_full_episodes](https://github.com/domi20u/Projects/blob/master/DQN/images/cumulative_reward.png)

 The exploration strategy results in the following development, where the probability of selecting a random action is shown on the y-axis.